m3db/m3/docs/architecture/engine.md

 ### Least Recently Used (LRU) Cache Policy

 The LRU cache policy uses an LRU list with a configurable max size to keep track of which blocks have been read least recently, and evicts those blocks first when the capacity of the list is full and a new block needs to be read from disk.
 This cache policy strikes the best overall balance and is the recommended policy for general case workloads.
-(TODO: Link to WiredList documentation if people want more information)
+Review the comments in `wired_list.go` for implementation details.

 ## Background processes